 To help commemorate the centenary, twelve authors with local knowledge have pooled their expertise to sort fact from fiction with an objective review of the many books, press cuttings and copious unpublished records now available.

-The book is now available for sale online from The Orcadian online bookshop.
+The book is now available for sale online from the Orkney Heritage Society’s online bookshop.
 The proceeds from this publication, including the authors’ royalties, will go to the Orkney Heritage Society for the Kitchener-HMS Hampshire Memorial Refurbishment Project.

 “A magnificent historiography, bridging the gulf between local and national history.”